highcharts/highcharts/docs/stock/technical-indicator-series.md

 _For more detailed samples and documentation check the [API.](https://api.highcharts.com/highstock/plotOptions.sma)_

 Technical indicators modules are implemented as series, that means almost all of the default options for [series](https://www.highcharts.com/docs/chart-concepts/series) are available.
 The main option, which needs to be set for an indicator, is `series.linkedTo`.
 That option binds an indicator to a series: an indicator will use `series.data` for all calculations, even when the dataset is changing (e.g. by `series.addPoint()`).
-Additionally, each indicator has its own list of parameters, available under `params` options, which allows easy customisation (e.g. `params.period`, `params.algorithm`).
+Additionally, each indicator has its own list of parameters, available under `params` options, which allows easy customization (e.g. `params.period`, `params.algorithm`).

 There are no limitations to the number of technical indicators that can be bound to one main series.
 The following example creates a chart with four series: one main, two SMA, and one EMA: